alxfed/alxfed.github.io/_posts/2020-02-15-A-couple-of-practical-questions-about-ML.markdown

 and make them a part of their 'brand'.
 Each 'company' invents its' own 'monkey language' and writes a voluminous 'documentation' in it. <br>
 ### Many 'frameworks' promoting their (absolutely idiotic) terminology...
-&nbsp;&nbsp;&nbsp;&nbsp;I found that this is, probably, the most annoying aspect of everyday work today.
+&nbsp;&nbsp;&nbsp;&nbsp;I find it to be, probably, the most annoying aspect of everyday work Today.
 Not that I haven't seen this technique of 'privatisation' of words by the so called 'schools' in Physics when I was young, but the amount of this 'inventiveness' Today surpasses everything I've seen before by an order of magnitude at least.
 <br><br>Later.